bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 .. note::

-    Currently, project specific app settings are also enabled for categories but do not actually do anything.
-The behaviour regarding this (remove settings / inherit by nested projects / etc) is TBD.
+    Previously, project specific app settings were available both for projects and categories.
+After the release v0.13, project specific app settings are only enabled for projects.

 The projectroles app provides the following built-in app settings with the project scope:

-- ``ip_restrict``: Restict project access by an allowed IP list if enabled.
+- ``ip_restrict``: Restrict project access by an allowed IP list if enabled.
 - ``ip_allowlist``: List of allowed IP addresses for project access.

 To clean up settings which have been stored in the database but have since